 There is evidence that the Cotswolds was settled by humans as far back as the Neolithic and Bronze ages, but it wasn’t until the Middle ages that the region prospered.
 From the 12th century, the wool industry had become the backbone of the English economy, and the Cotswolds was at the heart of this.
 With a landscape ideal for grazing and a local breed of sheep nicknamed the ‘Cotswolds Lions’, the area became famous across Europe for the high quality wool it produced.

-Today, the region is designated as an area of outstanding natural beauty (AONB) due to its unique landscapes and variety of wildlife, which includes many endangered species.
-Covering nearly 800-square miles, much of the Cotswolds is set in the central counties of Oxfordshire and Gloucestershire.
+Charming countryside, quaint villages and sheep grazing the fields.
+Explore the Cotswolds and you’ll see all of these things.
+The region is designated as an area of outstanding natural beauty (AONB) due to its special landscape and variety of wildlife, which includes many endangered species.
+Covering nearly 800-square miles, much of the Cotswolds is set in the central English counties of Oxfordshire and Gloucestershire.

 Here you’ll find many charming villages to visit, like Bibury, described by some as the ‘Prettiest village in England’.
 This settlement is home to the iconic Arlington Row; a stunning terrace of cottages built in the 1380’s, which are now one of the most recognisable sights in the Cotswolds.
 Another famous Cotswolds location is Bourton-on-the-Water, known affectionately as the ‘Venice of the Cotswolds’ due its quaint river and low bridges, which are set in the heart of the town.
 Any visit to the Cotswolds should include both locations.